Jump to section

 Now, the question we have to ask is: how do we know what to set equal to u each time, and what to set equal to dv?
 This decision is where the difficulty lies for many students.
 If you have a strong intuition for what's easiest to integrate and what's easiest to differentiate, you can denote u as the term you'd rather differentiate and dv as the term you'd rather integrate.

-If you feel unsure about what would be easiest to differentiate and integrate, it can be helpful to rely upon the mnemonic “LIATE,” an acronym based on an ordered list of different function types.
+If you feel unsure about what would be easiest to differentiate and integrate, the rule of thumb is to use the mnemonic “LIATE,” an acronym based on an ordered list of different function types.
+This acronym can help students identify when to use integration by parts.
 Usually, the higher a function sits on the list, the higher precedence it takes as u.
 With this logic, LIATE can help guide your decision on which term to designate as u:

-See if you recognize any of these five function types inside the integral that you are trying to evaluate, and then categorize the terms appropriately in the same order outlined by LIATE.
-Since functions that are higher on the list are prioritized as u, simply designate u as the term that appears highest on your list.
+See if you recognize any of these five function types inside the integral that you are trying to evaluate.
+Designate u as the term that is categorized highest on LIATE.
 Then, you can set dv equal to whatever is left over.

 1. Evaluate ∫xsin(x)dx.